Backend Architecture

 II.
 Execution IR

-ExecProgram is the single in-process execution IR shared by standard and custom algebra evaluation.
+ExecProgram is the single in-process execution IR for standard tensor programs and registered extension runtimes.

 pub struct ExecProgram {